 A couple of weeks ago, I opened an e-mail from Middle Temple to find that I am the recipient of a Jules Thorn Scholarship – providing an impressive boost for my CV, as well as a highly generous cash award to help take the sting out of Bar School.
 Naturally, as a blawger, I wish to offer some words of advice based upon my experience of this process.

 Secondly, if possible, try to organise your referees ahead of time.
 For a Middle Temple scholarship, you must arrange for two references to be submitted shortly after the application deadline.
-One reference must be academic – that is, a written statement of your intellectual ability from a professional (such as a former law tutor) who is in a position to comment both honestly and positively.
+One reference must be academic – that is, a written statement of your intellectual ability from a professional (such as a law tutor) who is in a position to comment both honestly and positively.
 For my part, I was extremely fortunate to be able to approach two respected ‘names’ in the law.
-I cannot say if using famous referees adds more value, but in my case, it clearly didn’t hurt.
-I met my esteemed contacts at legal events…. and was sure to stay in touch with them afterwards, regularly updating both as to my achievements in mooting, publishing, etc. Therefore, I cannot stress enough the value of networking.
-At a minimum, however, you should have a couple of law tutors (or perhaps one tutor and a lawyer) in mind, whom you could call upon to support your application whole-heartedly.
-Do let your intended praise-singers know, though!
+I cannot say if using famous referees adds value, but in my case, it didn’t hurt.
+I met my esteemed contacts at university careers events…. and was sure to keep in touch, regularly updating both as to my achievements in mooting, publishing, pro bono, etc. Therefore, I cannot stress enough the value of networking.
+At a minimum, you should have a couple of law tutors in mind (or perhaps one tutor and a lawyer) whom you keep in touch with, and whom you could call upon to support your application whole-heartedly.
+Do let your intended praise singers know, though!

 Lastly, it may sound like a tired old cliché, but it pays to show manners…. literally, in my case.
 I replied to my scholarship e-mail a few days later, asking that my sincere thanks be expressed to the members of Panel #1 – who clearly saw the best in me.
 I said that the award has left me free to focus on securing pupillage, and I aim to show that the panel’s faith has been well-placed.
 A couple of days later, I received a reply from one of the panel members who invited me to meet with him for coffee (since we were soon to be in the same neck of the woods).
 We met, and I was treated to some rare personal praise, as well as some useful advice for Bar School…. and an offer of a few days’ work experience!
 Not a bad return on a bit of common courtesy.
 Hence, I would advise not leaving your manners at the interview room door.
 If you should get an award, follow through and say thanks to your panel.

-As an after-thought for Middle Templars, the pupillage portal will probably have closed by the time you hear back from the Inn; hence, it will be too late to update your pupillage applications with details of a scholarship.
+As an after-thought for Middle Templars, the pupillage portal will probably have closed by the time you hear from the Inn; hence, it will be too late to update your pupillage applications with details of a scholarship.
 However, it is worth checking online (as I did) to see if any deadlines have been extended for chambers that you may have applied to outside the portal.
-To my utter delight, I found that one of my non-portal sets had extended its pupillage deadline by a further two weeks.
-I thus e-mailed the head clerk of that set with details of my scholarship, and was assured that this new information would be added to my form.
+To my delight, I found that one of my non-portal sets had extended its deadline by a further two weeks.
+I thus e-mailed the head clerk with details of my scholarship, and was assured that this information would be added to my form.

 Make it count!